CutbackTG/BattleRoster/README.md

 Users and Characters have additional local versions, User (local) and Character (local), for use as offline, or stand-alone, character sheets without the requirement of an account as an online registered user.
 The local entities will retain the same structure as those created by the online registered user, however linking only to the owner instead of an authenticated user, via owner_id Foreign Key.

+## Accessibility Considerations

+BattleRoster was designed with accessibility and inclusivity in mind:
+- Uses semantic HTML5 elements for structure and navigation.
+- Colour contrast tested with WCAG 2.1 AA standards.
+- All interactive elements include ARIA labels and keyboard navigation support.
+- Forms provide clear error messages and input focus states.
+- Fully responsive layout for desktop, tablet, and mobile.

 ### Wireframes

 <table>